-- Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.
-If your modem uses a battery backup, remove the battery. - Plug in and turn on your modem.If your modem uses a battery backup, put the battery back in. - 3.
-Connect your modem to the Internet port of your router with the yellow Ethernet cable that came with your router.
+- 1. Unplug your modem's power, leaving the modem connected to the wall jack for your Internet service.
+If your modem uses a battery backup, remove the battery. - 2.
+Plug in and turn on your modem.

+If your modem uses a battery backup, put the battery back in.

-- 4. Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
-Press the Power On/Off button on the rear panel of the router. - To change the LED mode, press the LED button on the front panel.
-Pressing the LED button turns off blinking.
-Pressing the LED button again turns off all LEDs except the Power LED.
+- 3. Connect your modem to the Internet port of your router with the Ethernet cable that came with your router. - 4.
+Connect the power adapter to your router and plug the power adapter into an outlet. - 5.
+Press the Power On/Off button on the rear panel of the router.